 "They do not go naked."
 Lily said with exasperation.
 "What I meant was you can't go in casual clothes.
 It's formal.
 Suit and tie."

 "You mean robes?"

-"No, suit and tie."
+"No, just a suit and tie."

-"No problem.
+"Er, no problem.
 I'll just transfigure these."
 He pulled out his wand and pointed them at his clothes.

-Lily sighed and moved towards her full-length mirror, trying to figure out what to do with her hair, all the while watching James in mirror to make sure he didn't start nosing around again.
+Lily sighed and moved towards her full-length mirror, trying to figure out what to do with her hair, all the while watching James in the mirror to make sure he didn't start nosing around again.

 James grinned and flicked his newly transfigured tie at her.
 "What?
 Suit and tie, right?"